 Kavakos now works with the world’s major orchestras and conductors – Vienna Philharmonic, Berliner Philharmoniker, Leipzig Gewandhaus, Royal Concertgebouw, London Symphony, Orchestre de Paris, Budapest Festival, La Scala Philharmonic, Mariinsky Theatre Orchestra, New York Philharmonic, Boston Symphony, Philadelphia Orchestra and Los Angeles Philharmonic.
 He has been invited as tour soloist with the Leipzig Gewandhaus/Chailly, Vienna Philharmonic/Chailly and the Royal Concertgebouw/Jansons, and in the 2012/13 season, he is the focus of the London Symphony Orchestra’s UBS Soundscapes LSO Artist Portrait and is also the Berliner Philharmoniker’s Artist in Residence.

 With his probing and analytical approach, coupled with a rare virtuosity, Kavakos brings authority and depth of expression to the great concerti of the 19th and 20th centuries that are the mainstay of his repertoire.
-However, he is known too for his interpretations of Bach and Mozart, as well as of works such as Dutilleux L’arbre des songes and Hartmann Concerto funèbre.
+However, he is also known for his interpretations of Bach and Mozart, as well as of works such as Dutilleux's L’arbre des songes and Hartmann's Concerto funèbre.

 Kavakos is a committed chamber musician and recitalist and is a favoured artist at the Verbier, Montreux-Vevey, Bad Kissingen and Edinburgh festivals and at the Salzburger Festival, where in August 2012, together with Enrico Pace, he played the complete violin sonatas by Beethoven.
 He and Pace have recorded the sonatas for Decca Classics, released in January 2013, and the cycle was also recorded as part of a television documentary about Kavakos by the Bayerischer Rundfunk, to be broadcast in autumn 2013.
 In the 2012/13 season, Leonidas Kavakos and Emanuel Ax play the Beethoven sonata cycle in the Musikverein, Vienna, as well as a single Beethoven sonata programme in Berlin.
 He also performs the cycle with Enrico Pace at the Concertgebouw, Amsterdam.
 In chamber music, Kavakos’s distinguished partners include Gautier and Renaud Capuçon, Antoine Tamestit, Nikolai Lugansky, Denis Kozhukhin, and Yuja Wang, with whom he will give a series of recitals in Europe in the 2013/14 season.